HasanNahiyanNobel/Learning-Python-OOP/ReadMe.md

 1. Used `__str__`.
 Learnt that in the context of `print()` function, `__str__` is given preference over `__repr__`, and still both can be access but calling them explicitly.
 1. Used `__add__` method.
 1. Used `__len__` method.

+## 6. Property Decorators: Getters, Setters and Deleters
+1. Learnt the use of `@property` decorator.